buzzm/WebF/README.md

 Pass value = 1L (long)
     foo?args={"value":{"$numberLong":"1"}}
     value will be class long in the args.
-Note we pass 1 as a string to prevent any int/long trunc issues along the way
+Note we pass 1 as a string to prevent any truncation issues along the way

 Pass value = 1D (decimal128)
     foo?args={"value":{"$numberDecimal":"1"}}
     value will be class Decimal in the args.
-Note we pass 1 as a string to prevent any int/long trunc issues along the way
+Note we pass 1 as a string to prevent any truncation issues along the way

 Pass value = date(2017-01-20)
     foo?args={"value":{"$date":"2017-01-28T21:47:46.333"}}